YairHalberstadt/Blog/_posts/2018-07-09-mitigating-the-costs-of-abstractions-pt2.md

 Why is this?

 I can't be sure why it's faster, but I do know why it's as fast.
 Part of the guarantee of generics in C# is that they will not cause boxing of structs.
-To avoid this, a new version of the generic type is instantiated for each struct type that's used.
+To avoid this, a new version of the generic type cope is created for each generic type that's instantiated with a struct type as it's generic type parameter.

-As a result the Jitter knows that `Add<Adder>` is only going to be used with an Adder, and so can aggressively optimise the function by inlining Adder.Add().
+As a result the code for `Add<Adder>` exists seperately to the code for `Add<IAdder>`.
+Since the Jitter knows that `Add<Adder>` is only going to be used with an Adder, it can aggressively optimise the function by inlining Adder.Add().

 So all we have to do is implement our adders as structs and we gain the same performance as a non-generic library!

 Of course this comes at a cost.
 Instantiating a new generic type for each struct used comes with a significant memory overhead, and can also effect things like cache performance - that _might_ be why both AddInterface and AddFunc are now slower than before.
-But seeing as int, double, complex etc. are all structs anyway, this would occur whatever happened.
-The extra overhead would only occur if you instantiated Vector on a non struct datatype, or used more than one adder with an struct datatype.
-Then you'll have to decide whether to use a class or a struct, but even then in 99% of case I imagine a struct is appropriate - as ever profile and see what works best.
+But seeing as int, double, complex etc. are all structs anyway, this would occur when we instantiated Vector<int> whatever happened.
+The extra overhead would only occur if you instantiated Vector on a non struct datatype, or used more than one adder with a struct datatype.
+Then you'll have to decide whether to use a class or a struct for the adder, but even then in 99% of case I imagine a struct is appropriate - as ever profile and see what works best.